apache/apisix/lua/apisix/plugins/limit-req.md

 # limit-count
 [中文](limit-count-cn.md)

+limit request rate using the "leaky bucket" method.

 ### Parameters
+* `rate`: is the specified request rate (number per second) threshold.Requests exceeding this rate (and below `burst`) will get delayed to conform to the rate.
-* `count`: is the specified number of requests threshold.
+* `burst`: is the number of excessive requests per second allowed to be delayed.
+Requests exceeding this hard limit will get rejected immediately.
-* `time_window`: is the time window in seconds before the request count is reset.
 * `rejected_code`: The HTTP status code returned when the request exceeds the threshold is rejected.
 The default is 503.
 * `key`: is the user specified key to limit the rate, now only accept "remote_addr"(client's IP) as key

 ### example

 #### enable plugin
-Here's an example, enable the limit count plugin on the specified route:
+Here's an example, enable the limit req plugin on the specified route:

 ```shell
 curl http://127.0.0.1:2379/v2/keys/apisix/routes/1 -X PUT -d value='